 Members of Staff

-The department currently has two full-time members of staff.
+The department currently has three full-time members of staff.

 Miss S McLennan (Principal Teacher): Gàidhlig, Gaelic (Learners), Modern Studies & History through the medium of Gaelic.